hajaknow/cdk-ts-workshop/README.md

 For this workshop, though, let's not worry about it.

 > **NOTE:**
-> If your infrastructure gets too stuck and you can't destroy it with CDK anymore, simply terminate LocalStack
+> If your infrastructure gets too stuck, and you can't destroy it with CDK anymore, simply terminate LocalStack
 > by pressing `CTRL+C` in the LocalStack terminal or run `docker-compose down` in the root of the repo.
 > Then you can start LocalStack from fresh, run `cdklocal bootstrap` and finally `cdklocal deploy --require-approval never`.